What is the Traveling Salesman Problem (TSP)? (2024)

-The traveling salesman problem is the problem of figuring out the shortest route for field service reps to take, given a list of specific destinations.veh
+The traveling salesman problem is the problem of figuring out the shortest route for field service reps to take, given a list of specific destinations ensuring each location is visited exactly once before returning to the starting point.

 Let’s understand the problem with an example.

 The TSP is an extension of the Hamiltonian Circuit Problem.
-It is an old problem in computer science that has implications in complexity theory and the P versus NP problem.
+It is one of the oldest and most studied combinatorial optimization problems and holds significant implications in complexity theory, including the P versus NP problem.

 The vehicle routing problem and traveling purchaser problem are both generalizations of TSP.